 - Shaun Rooney.
 His great uncle Benny Rooney was also a footballer, mainly with St Johnstone.
 His great grandfather Bob also played but was better known as a physiotherapist at Celtic.

 - Onome Sodje.
 Possibly a member of City's largest sporting clan.
 Uncles Sam, Efe, Akpo and Steve were all professionals in England whilst another uncle, Bright (Hull KR, Sheffield and Wakefield included) was a rugby league professional.
-Onome and the first 3 uncles all made over 100 appearances whilst post playing, several family members (not including Onome) were implicated in a major fraud case.
+Onome and the first 3 uncles all made over 100 appearances whilst playing, several family members (not including Onome) were later implicated in a major fraud case

 There has also been a number of pairs of brothers who have played for City: